BerlinUnited/linuxtoolchain/README.md

 ## Changelog
-Version 0.5
+Version 0.6
 GCC Version 4.9.3
 Visual Studio 2013

+= Changes from 0.5 =
+ - added the Whistledetector extra libs to the normal toolchain

 = Changes from 0.4 =
  - fixed typo in protobuf version in last changelog